Design & Product Leadership

 RCMP · Code for Canada · Oct 2022 – May 2023

-In 2023, 41,000 Canadians reported fraud and cybercrime cases with $554M and $3B in losses respectively — yet the national reporting tool had never been tested with real, diverse users or brought to accessibility standards.
-Took it from beta to live.
+In 2023, 41,000 Canadians reported fraud and cybercrime with $554M and $3B in losses — yet the reporting tool had never been tested with real users or brought to accessibility standards.

 Civic Infrastructure — Workers' Compensation & Indigenous Communities